prinshukumar22/Resume-builder/README.md

 ## Features

-1.Free, forever
+1. Free, forever

-2.No Advertising
+2. No Advertising

-3.No User Tracking
+3. No User Tracking

-4.Sync your data across devices
+4. Sync your data across devices

-5.Accessible in multiple languages
+5. Accessible in multiple languages

-6.Import data from LinkedIn.
+6. Import data from LinkedIn.

-7.Manage multiple resumes with one account
+7. Manage multiple resumes with one account

-8.Open Source
+8. Open Source

-9.Send your resume to others with a unique sharable link
+9. Send your resume to others with a unique sharable link

-10.Pick any font from Google Fonts to use on your resume
+10. Pick any font from Google Fonts to use on your resume

-11.Choose a template of your own and more coming soon
+11. Choose a template of your own and more coming soon

-12.Export your resume to JSON or PDF format with just one click
+12. Export your resume to JSON or PDF format with just one click

-13.Create an account using your email, or just Sign in with Google
+13. Create an account using your email, or just Sign in with Google

-14.Oh, and did I mention that it's free?
+14. Oh, and did I mention that it's free?
 <!-- ![image](https://user-images.githubusercontent.com/91736423/200284245-def449bf-8c5d-43b0-aac7-4ad7838f17be.png) -->